A BRIEF HISTORY of the WINTERGREEN POLICE DEPARTMENT

 Prior to 1989, the Chief of Police reported to the General Sales manager of Wintergreen Development.
 On January 1, 1989, the Wintergreen Property Owners Association became a separate entity with its own Board of Directors and Executive Director and through the Board governs and provides the community with police, fire, rescue, roads, road maintenance and public area landscaping functions.
 The Chief now reports directly to the Executive Director of the Wintergreen Property Owners Association.
 The Wintergreen community the department serves has also expanded to include valley and mountain communities containing approximately 2200 dwellings served by 53-plus miles of roadway within its 17 square miles of jurisdiction.

 The Department has grown and expanded over the last 32 years.
-Presently it includes a Chief, Assistant Chief, Patrol/Investigator Sergeant, Accreditation Sergeant, an Administrative Assistant, eight patrol officers, four communications officers and two part-time patrol officers.
+Presently it includes a Chief, Assistant Chief, Communications Administrator, Investigations/Accreditation Lieutenant, an Administrative Assistant, eight patrol officers, four communications officers and one part-time dispatcher.
 The Department also became the first private police department to be recognized as a ‘criminal justice agency’ by Virginia Department of Criminal Justice Services in 1992.

 The present day E911 communications center began as an 8 foot by 8 foot guardhouse until 1989 when it was rebuilt and moved to its current location.
 Today, the center provides dispatching and paging for Wintergreen fire, rescue and police services and has the ability to provide back-up dispatching for all Nelson County ES departments.
 Presently, the department receives VCIN/NCIC (Virginia and national crime information) and DMV information from the Nelson County Sheriffs Office through mutual agreements between both agencies.
 In early 2012 the department received its own VCIN/NCIC terminal operating in the communications center.
 All employees of the department are presently trained to meet the required standards for its operation.